Michelle Nixon: History

 Michelle Nixon began her professional music career when she formed the band Slate River with her husband Nick in 1989.
 In 1990 and 1991, Nixon won the Virginia Folk Music Association's female vocalist award.
 Nixon teamed up with mandolin player / vocalist Vernon Hughes in the band "Appalachian Express" in 1993.
-In 1996, they joined together to create the Virginia Band "Local Exchange" and released the album "Because He Lives" on Copper Creek Records.
+In 1996, they joined to create the Virginia Band "Local Exchange" and released the album "Because He Lives" on Copper Creek Records.

 After playing a key role in the Virginia Band "Local Exchange", Nixon formed her current band – Michelle Nixon & Drive – in 2002.
 Within a year, Nixon signed a three-album contract with Pinecastle Records.
 In the following years Nixon was consecutively nominated for Female Vocalist of the Year (Traditional) at the National SPBGMA (Society for the Preservation of Bluegrass in America) convention in Nashville, TN from 2004 to 2009.
 In 2006 she was the recipient of the Female Vocalist of the Year (Traditional) at the SPBGMA convention.
 In total "Michelle Nixon and Drive" received a total of six nominations at SPBGMA in 2006.
-Additionally from 2005–2009 Nixon was nominated for SPBGMA's Entertainer of the Year.
+Additionally from 2005 to 2009 Nixon was nominated for SPBGMA's Entertainer of the Year.

 Nixon participated in the much acclaimed "Daughter's of Bluegrass" series of albums both with singing and her song writing abilities.
 On the 2006 release "Daughter's of Bluegrass – Back to the Well" Nixon co-wrote the song "Grass Angels" and performed on several of the cuts including a duet with fellow Bluegrass artist Jeanette Williams entitled "How's it Feel" which was written by Dixie and Tom T. Hall.

 Blue Circle Records continued the "Daughter's of Bluegrass Series" with the album "Daughter's of Bluegrass – Bluegrass Bouquet" in late 2008.
 Michelle Nixon again provided her vocal talents to this various artist project.
 For both of these projects Nixon was a recipient of the IBMA Recording Event of the Year Award in 2006 and 2009 respectively.

 In 2007, Nixon toured as part of the "Blowin' the Dust Off" tour with Steve Bassett.
 During this same tour season, she played several Bluegrass Festivals that were not part of the Blowin' The Dust Off Tour including Sertoma Youth Ranch Spring Bluegrass Festival in Florida.
 Also in 2007 Nixon and her band Drive performed in Toronto, Ontario, Canada, as part of the Bluegrass Sundays Winter Concert Series.

 In 2008, Nixon performed at the Induction ceremonies for the newest members of the Country Music Hall of Fame Tom T. Hall and the Statler Brothers at the request of veteran songwriter Tom T. Hall.
 Her performance included his song "Harper Valley PTA" which she had recently recorded for her next album.